dimits-ts/syndisco/docs/_sources/index.rst.txt

 .. image:: syndisco_logo.svg

 Welcome to the official documentation of SynDisco!
 This project provides a lightweight framework for creating, managing, annotating, and analyzing synthetic discussions between Large Language Model (LLM) user-agents in online forums.

+While simple, SynDisco offers multiple ways to randomize / customize discussions.

 Introduction